Idaho State assistant football coach charged with murder

 POCATELLO, Idaho (AP) — Idaho State assistant football coach DaVonte’ Neal has been arrested on suspicion of killing a man in Arizona and the school intends to terminate his contract.

-Pocatello police said Neal has been charged with one count of first-degree murder, one count of drive-by-shooting, and one count of discharging a firearm at a structure, The Idaho State Journal reported.
+Neal has been charged with one count of first-degree murder, one count of drive-by-shooting, and one count of discharging a firearm at a structure in the 2017 death of Bryan T. Burns.
+The indictment contains no details of what circumstances led to the shooting.

-The alleged incident involved the shooting of a man on Nov.
-11, 2017, police said.
-Other details were not immediately available.

-Neal was indicted by a grand jury in Maricopa County, which includes the Phoenix metropolitan area, on May 16.
-The newspaper reported the indictment has been sealed via judicial order.

-A warrant for his arrest was issued last month, the newspaper reported Thursday,
+Neal was indicted by a grand jury in Maricopa County, which includes the Phoenix metropolitan area, on May 16, and a warrant for his arrest was issued shortly after.

+The Maricopa County Sheriff’s Office investigated the shooting, but spokesperson Kahri Harrion said the agency was unable to release information on the case.
+The shooting happened in a busy commercial area along Interstate 10 about 8 miles (13 kilometers) south of Phoenix Sky Harbor International Airport.

 Neal, who played college football at the University of Arizona, is being held without bail at the Bannock County Jail in the eastern Idaho city awaiting extradition to Arizona.

-Neal, who joined the Idaho team as cornerbacks coach in January with the rest of the Bengals’ new coaching staff, was arrested outside his apartment on May 25 by Pocatello police on a warrant from Maricopa County.
-He did not resist, the newspaper said.
+He joined the Idaho team as cornerbacks coach in January — with the rest of the Bengals’ new coaching staff — and was arrested outside his apartment on May 25 by Pocatello police.
+He did not resist, The Idaho State Journal reported.

 Idaho State University said it had placed Neal on administrative leave and had initiated proceedings to terminate his contract.